What streaming service has YES Network?

-Now, AT&T TV is the only option for watching New York Yankees or Brooklyn Nets games without a cable or satellite provider.
+Now, DIRECTV STREAM is the only option for watching New York Yankees or Brooklyn Nets games without a cable or satellite provider.

 The Choice plan, which carries 90+ channels, is $84.99 per month.
 YES Network is available throughout New York, New Jersey, Connecticut and parts of Pennsylvania.

 DIRECTV STREAM still has one advantage over paying for DIRECTV, Cox or Spectrum.

 When you sign up, you can subscribe month to month and cancel whenever you want.